KittyCAD/modeling-app/docs/kcl/std.md

 {
 	// The id of the sketch group.
 	id: uuid,
+	// The plane id of the sketch group.
+	planeId: uuid,
 	// The position of the sketch group.
 	position: [number],
 	// The rotation of the sketch group.